pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

     six==1.11.0
     urllib3==1.22

-This is useful for creating :ref:`pip:Requirements Files` that can re-create the exact versions of all packages installed in an environment.
+The ``pip freeze`` command is useful for creating :ref:`pip:Requirements Files` that can re-create the exact versions of all packages installed in an environment.